Joe Hall (ice hockey): 1919 Stanley Cup Finals

 In 1919, Hall was part of the Montreal Canadiens team that made it to the 1919 Stanley Cup Finals.
-The Finals were interrupted, with the two clubs having won two games each, and eventually cancelled due to an outbreak of Spanish flu.
+The Finals were interrupted, with the two clubs having won two games each, and were cancelled on April 1, six hours before the deciding game, due to an outbreak of Spanish flu.
 The flu was contracted by several players on both the Canadiens and their opponents, the Seattle Metropolitans.
 Hall eventually succumbed to pneumonia, related to his influenza, in a hospital in Seattle, Washington, just four days after the series was abandoned.

 Hall was inducted into the Hockey Hall of Fame in 1961.

 Playing style

-Hall, a right-handed shot, started out his playing career as a forward, playing predominantly as a right winger.
+Hall, a right-handed shot, started out his hockey career as a forward, playing predominantly as a right winger.
 During the 1905–06 season with the Portage Lakes Hockey Club he scored 33 goals in 20 games in the International Hockey League from the right wing position.
 During the second half of his career he played as a defenceman.
 A Brooklyn Daily Eagle article from December 20, 1931 by Harold C. Burr, interviewing former player Lester Patrick, described Hall as a "fast hard-riding forward in the old days of seven-man hockey" and as a "scoring defense man, too, and a hard blocker."
 The article described further how Hall was "built like a tomcat, with long arms and legs."

 Hall had a reputation as one of the roughest and dirtiest players of his era, which earned him the moniker "Bad Joe", and he was involved in several instances of violence where he was reprimanded for attacking either opposing players or officials.
 On December 19, 1907, at the onset of the 1907–08 season, while playing for the Winnipeg Maple Leafs in an qualifying test game against the Winnipeg Hockey Club, Hall was involved in a contest which was dubbed a "disgraceful exhibition" by the Winnipeg Tribune, and the newspaper singled out Hall as the chief offender regarding violent displays.
 The game ended when the Winnipeg Hockey Club refused to continue playing, thus defaulting the game.
 The most blatant act of violence happened when he knocked down Charlie Tobin with his stick.
 Hall was subsequently expelled from the MHA along with Maple Leafs teammate Harry Smith.